+7) Guidelines for effective and efficient national numbering resources administration

+Rationale: The administration and evolution of national numbering plans involves a diversity of tasks that depends on the approach of the country to its national telecommunications environment (size, geography, regulation, legal framework, structure of the numbering plan, ecosystem of players, etc.).
+Consideration of such resources to the provision of future telecommunication/ICT architectures, capabilities, technologies, applications and services may benefit from closer cooperation and sharing the experience of the tasks associated with the national environments between the numbering plan administrations.

+This task will consider typical elements to be considered for structuring and administering national numbering plans and possibly define good common practices and guidelines for national numbering plan administrators.

-Number portability
+8) Number portability

-Rationale: Update the existing Number Portability Supplement to include the necessary technical requirement for the introduction of number portability, including with respect to IP address-based networks.
+Rationale: Update the existing Number Portability Supplement to include the necessary technical requirement for the introduction of number portability, including with respect to IP address-based networks and current and future IP based technologies.

-New applications for E.212 MCC + MNC
+9) Future applications for Naming, numbering, addressing and identification

-Rationale: Over the past few years there has been a growing interest for global resources for machine to machine (M2M) services that are not tied to a particular country but have a global outreach.
-Such services include (but are not limited) to container tracking, embedded SIMs in various vehicles and machines ("xeroxes", vending machines, etc.).
-A number of M2M service providers, however, do not rely on global resources in general, and MCC 901, in particular to deploy such services.
-Additionally, new types of applications may require MNCs, both on global and national levels.
-These types of applications will put new demands on E.212 resources and the study will evaluate the applications, the associated risks of exhaustion for the plan along with mitigation measures and provide guidance to Administrations on the use of national or globally assigned E.212 resources and the potential impact on E.164 resources.
+Rationale: Over the past few years there has been a growing interest for global resources, including for machine to machine (M2M) services, that are not tied to a particular country but have a global outreach.
+Such capabilities, applications and services include (but are not limited to) container tracking, embedded SIMs in various vehicles and machines ("xeroxes", vending machines, etc.), extra-territorial use of resources.
+A number of M2M service providers, however, rely on global resources in general, and MCC 901 in particular, to deploy such services.
+Additionally, future types of applications may require NNAI resources (e.g., E.212 MCC + MNC and E.164 CC+IC), both on global and national levels.
+These types of capabilities, applications and services will put future demands on NNAI resources.

+The study will continue to evaluate the applications, the associated risks of exhaustion for the NNAI resources along with mitigation measures and provide guidelines to Administrations on the use of national or globally assigned NNAI resources.
+The study will also consider means of monitoring the use of the global resources to ensure such resources are used according to their assignments.
+This will include specification of tools to make such resources globally reachable whenever necessary, templates for assignees to report on the use of such resources, including notification of future use cases, as well as templates for publishing national numbering plan information.

-Definitions
+10) Definitions